-How to build the opencv 3.4 library with contribution modules on windows.
+How to build the OpenCV 3.4 library with contribution modules on windows.
 It is easy to make own build of opencv library.
 I will go step by step through this process supported by screenshot of concrete configuration in cmake and visual studio.
 Lets get started.
 I am doing my own Opencv builds almost yearly :).
 I did it last weak which mean: here is a tutorial.
 Better, easier to understand and follow than previous one.

 What we need to build opencv under windows

-The version what you are looking for is simple Latest Release or the release recommended by opencv.
-I will perform all the simple magic in Latest Release (3.12.4) and more concrete cmake-3.12.4-win64-x64.msi.
-Install CMAKE and let him do the rest.
+The version that you are looking for is a simple Latest Release or the release recommended by opencv.
+I will perform all the simple magic in Latest Release (3.12.4) and more concrete cmake-3.12.4-win64-x64.msiInstall CMAKE and let him do the rest.

 Download latest opencv

-Just go to opencv repository and hit the clone/download button of OpenCV.
+Just go to OpenCV repository and hit the clone/download button of OpenCV.
 Hopefully, you will download from the first page the latest master branch. https://github.com/opencv/opencv.

 Download opencv contrib library